range-labs/range-policy/subprocessors.md

 # Sub Processors

-_Updated: April 16, 2019_
+_Updated: August 6, 2020_

 To support the delivery of our Services, Range Labs Inc. may engage and use data processors with access to certain Customer Data (each, a “**Subprocessor**”).
 This page provides information about the identity, location and role of each Subprocessor.

 ## Infrastructure Subprocessors